-- In addition to spatio-temporal variations in meltwater input, v_h and v_c surely vary spatially as well.
-RWF is a spatiallylumped hydrologic model yielding fixed constants of v_h and v_c averaged across the catchment (Table 1).
-However, in reality, v_h and v_c have large variations across a catchment (Maidment et al., 1996;D'Odorico and Rigon, 2003).
-The SRLF model varies surface meltwater routing velocities based on ice surface topography (Arnold et al., 1998), which stems from distributed terrestrial hydrologic models (Maidment et al., 1996;Liu et al., 2003) and provides a first reliable approach to investigate spatially-varying meltwater routing velocities.
-Therefore, combining RWF and SRLF would be a promising future direction for producing a physically based, spatially-distributed surface routing model for use on ice sheets.
-As a starting point, RWF derived interfluve travel velocities could be included in the SRLF model to parameterize meltwater - flows through bare, porous low-density bare ice (Cooper et al., 2018), especially for partially saturated subsurface conditions (Karlstrom et al., 2014).
-Although the four RWF-based approaches presented here (non-conservative mapped rivers, conservative mapped rivers, - high A_c threshold, low A_c threshold, see Fig. 6) all simulate the Rio Behar moulin hydrograph reasonably well, it is important to interpret each method from a physical basis and "get the right answers for the right reasons" (Kirchner, 2006).
-The four RWF-based approaches all perform well because we calibrated v_h and v_c from field and remote sensing observations and then used the optimal velocity combination to recreate the measured hydrograph.
-However, these bulk calibrated v_h and v_c values may not be reliable estimates of channel and interfluve velocities more broadly.
-They were collected using field and remote - sensing observations collected during a narrow window of time, from 21-23 July 2015 when snow was gone and the Rio Behar IDC supraglacial stream/river network was highly developed on fully bare ice.
-We are encouraged that our derived values agree broadly with other field studies (McGrath et al., 2011;Chandler et al., 2013), but additional field investigations are needed to confirm that the inferred values of v_h and v_c presented here may be usefully applied to other bare-ice locations on the ice sheet. - 30 A particularly promising area for future work will be incorporating surface routing delays in studies of proglacial discharge, in order to remove the effects of supraglacial delays before interpreting subglacial delays and/or storages from proglacial river discharge hydrographs.
-For example, in southwest GrIS, numerous supraglacial catchments form on the ice surface each summer and route meltwater into moulins (Thomsen et al., 1989;Banwell et al., 2012;Banwell et al., 2013;Arnold et al., 2014;Yang and Smith, 2016).
-By integrating RWF surface routing with the lumped supra-/en-/sub-glacial delays obtained from proglacial river studies (Rennermalm et al., 2013;Van As et al., 2014;Van As et al., 2017), subglacial runoff delays can be better separated from supraglacial delays.
-The corrected subglacial delays could then be used to better interpret the coupling of surface melt/runoff with subglacial water pressures (van de Wal et al., 2015;Wright et al., 2016), and used more generally to investigate the evolution of subglacial hydrological system over short time scales (Banwell et al., 2013;Andrews et al., 2014).
-As a simple example, for the Rio Behar catchment the supraglacial delay we obtain here from RWF is ~0.5 days (11 hours), while the lumped delay obtained from Van As et al. (2017) is 3.9 days.
-This suggests subglacial delays contributed ~90% of the total delay between runoff generation on the ice sheet and its appearance in proglacial river discharge at the ice edge.
+A particularly promising area for future work will be incorporating surface routing delays in studies of proglacial discharge, in order to remove the effects of supraglacial delays before interpreting subglacial delays and/or storages from proglacial river discharge hydrographs.
+For example, in southwestern Greenland, numerous supraglacial IDCs form on the ice surface each summer and route meltwater into moulins (Thomsen et al., 1989; Banwell et al., 2012, 2013; Arnold et al., 2014; Yang and Smith, 2016).
+By integrating RWF surface routing with the lumped supra-, en-, and subglacial delays obtained from proglacial river studies (Rennermalm et al., 2013; Van As et al., 2014, 2017), subglacial runoff delays can be better separated from supraglacial delays.
+The corrected subglacial delays could then be used to better interpret the coupling of surface melt-runoff with subglacial water pressures (van de Wal et al., 2015; Wright et al., 2016) and used more generally to investigate the evolution of the subglacial hydrological system over short timescales (Banwell et al., 2013; Andrews et al., 2014).
+As a simple example, the supraglacial delay we obtain here for the Rio Behar catchment using RWF is ~ 0.5 days (11 h), whereas the lumped delay obtained from Van As et al. (2017) is 3.9 days.
+This suggests subglacial delays contributed $\sim 90\%$ of the total delay between runoff generation on the ice sheet and its appearance in proglacial river discharge at the ice edge.

-7. Conclusions
+7 Conclusions

-- 10 Numerous internally drained catchments (IDCs) are distributed on the southwest Greenland Ice Sheet.
-These catchments collect and drain meltwater through supraglacial stream/river networks to large, terminal outlet moulins, consequently constraining the timing and discharge of meltwater flowing over the ice surface to moulins that deliver meltwater to discrete point locations on the bed.
-A growing literature is recognizing the non-trivial influence of supraglacial meltwater transport processes on meltwater received at the bed and proglacial zone.
-This study has investigated surface meltwater routing - 15 processes in Rio Behar catchment, a moderate-sized IDC near Kangerlussuaq, using high-resolution satellite and UAV observations and an in situ field-measured supraglacial river discharge hydrograph collected in late July 2015.
-Key meltwater routing parameters were quantified using a Rescaled Width Function (RWF) surface routing model that distinguishes fast meltwater transport through supraglacial stream/river channels and slow transport over interfluves, the latter likely involving partially-saturated, near-surface porous-media flow.
-Our main contribution is thus to partition - 20 interfluve vs. open-channel flow in a surface routing model adapted for use on ice surfaces, using remote sensing and sparse in situ measurements.
+Numerous internally drained catchments (IDCs) are distributed on the southwest Greenland Ice Sheet.
+These catchments collect and drain meltwater through supraglacial stream-river networks to large, terminal outlet moulins, consequently constraining the timing and discharge of meltwater flowing over the ice surface to moulins that deliver meltwater to discrete locations on the bed.
+A growing literature is recognizing the nontrivial influence of supraglacial meltwater transport processes on meltwater received at the bed and proglacial zone.
+This study has investigated surface meltwater routing processes in the Rio Behar catchment, a moderately sized IDC near Kangerlussuaq, using high-resolution satellite and UAV observations and an in situ field-measured supraglacial river discharge hydrograph collected in late July 2015.
+Key meltwater routing parameters were quantified using a rescaled width function (RWF) surface routing model, which distinguishes fast meltwater transport through supraglacial stream-river channels from slow transport over interfluves, the latter likely involving partially saturated, near-surface porous-media flow.
+Our main contribution is thus to partition interfluve vs. open-channel flow in a surface routing model adapted for use on ice surfaces, using remote sensing and sparse in situ measurements.
 The model includes two terrestrial hydrologic techniques (unit hydrograph and rescaled width function) in a simple and flexible approach.
-Its scientific utility includes quantifying runoff delays on the Greenland ice sheet, improved understanding of open-channel versus interfluve water transport on bare melting ice, improved interpretation of proglacial river discharge hydrographs, and improved coupling of climate/SMB datasets with subglacial borehole studies and - 25 models of subglacial hydrology and ice dynamics.
+Its scientific utility includes quantifying runoff delays on the Greenland Ice Sheet, improved understanding of open-channel versus interfluve water transport on bare melting ice, improved interpretation of proglacial river discharge hydrographs, and improved coupling of RCM datasets with subglacial borehole studies and models of subglacial hydrology and ice dynamics.